villysiu/SurLaTableCookingClasses/README.md

 ## Usage

-Type the below and follow the on screen prompts.
+Type the below and follow the on screen prompts

   $ SurLaTableCookingClasses